 - WALK in groups whenever you can, there is safety in numbers.
-If possible, don't walk alone during late night hours. - STAY in well-lit and heavily traveled areas as much as possible. - WALK confidently, directly, and at a steady pace.
+If possible, do not walk alone during late night hours. - STAY in well-lit and heavily traveled areas as much as possible. - WALK confidently, directly, and at a steady pace.
 If you feel you are being followed, walk quickly to areas where there are other people. - WEAR clothing and shoes that give you freedom of movement. - CONCEAL your valuables at all times. - BE AWARE of your surroundings and the people around you.
-Know the neighborhoods where you live, work and attend school. - LISTEN by removing headphones or turning down the volume on MP3 players, telephones (I-phones) or other audio devices. - TRUST your instincts.
-If something or someone makes you uneasy, avoid the person or leave. - DON'T RESIST If someone tries to rob you.
-Give up your property; don't fight and REPORT the crime to the police.
+Know the neighborhoods where you live, work and attend school. - LISTEN by removing headphones or turning down the volume on telephones (I-phones) and/or other audio devices. - TRUST your instincts.
+If something or someone makes you uneasy, avoid the person or leave. - DO NOT RESIST if someone tries to rob you.
+Give up your property; do not fight and REPORT the crime to the police.
 Try to describe the attacker accurately.
 Your actions can help prevent others from becoming victims.